IDSA Patient Safety Task Force Update

-The initial idea for the committee was sparked in February 2016, when Richard Griffith, MD, contacted former IDSA President Eric Anderson, FIDSA, regarding the “medical error crisis” in the United States.
+The task force met for the first time a day before the IDSA Medical Design Conference 2016 in San Francisco.
+The initial idea for the committee was developed in February 2016, when Richard Griffith, MD, contacted former IDSA President Eric Anderson, FIDSA, regarding the “medical error crisis” in the United States.
 Dr. Griffith said he hoped to engage members of IDSA in the broad-based, long-term mission to solve the crisis.

 Anderson set in motion, discussions among interested parties within IDSA and its Board that led to the formation of the task force.
-Committee members will research foundational policies, behaviors and conditions that clearly demonstrate patient safety problems are solvable and recommend successful courses of action to achieve a measurably safer healthcare system for all patients, says Hägen, who also chaired the first IDSA Medical Design Conference in 2014.
+Committee members are researching foundational policies, behaviors and conditions that clearly demonstrate patient safety problems are solvable and recommend successful courses of action to achieve a measurably safer healthcare system for all patients.

 In May 2016, IDSA’s Board of Directors approved the formation of the Patient Safety Task Force with Hägen inviting members.
 The task force includes: